LyfeOnEdge/HBUpdater/readme.md

   - If you are missing dependencies do the following:
   - sudo apt-get install python3 python3-pip python3-tk
 - If you don't know how to do this you should probably be using Windows.
-- For access to USB functions you must run the python with elevated privledges (sudo)
+- For access to USB functions you must run python with elevated privledges (sudo)

 ##### Want to contribute?
 Have ideas?
 Questions?
 Great!
 You can find me here: